Locally solvable subnormal and quasinormal subgroups of division rings: Introduction

 \section{Introduction}

-The present paper is devoted to examining the algebraic structure of locally solvable subnormal subgroups and locally solvable quasinormal subgroups of a division ring.
-It turns out that such kinds of subgroups are always contained in the center of the division ring.
-By definition, a subgroup $N$ of a group $G$ is said to be \textit{subnormal} if there is a finite chain of subgroups for which $N_{i+1}$ is normal in $N_i$.
-If $Q$ is a subgroup of $G$ such that the relation $QH=HQ$ holds for any subgroup $H$ of $G$, then we say that $Q$ is \textit{quasinormal} (or \textit{permutable}) in $G$.
-There are close relations between the two kinds of subgroups, and we recommend to \cite[Chapter 7]{lennox-stonehewer} for additional information.
-It is interesting to know that if $G$ is finitely generated, then every quasinormal subgroup of $G$ is subnormal (\cite[Theorem B]{stonehewer}).
-Whereas, we do not have the converse; there are examples demonstrate that the two notations are distinguished.
-More precisely, if $G$ is a dihedral group of order 8 generated by subgroups $A$ and $B$ of order 2, then $AB\ne BA$ since $|AB|=4$ and $G\ne AB$.
-However, the fact that $G$ is nilpotent implies both $A$ and $B$ are subnormal.
-Furthermore, the authors in \cite{danh_19} constructed examples of quasinormal subgroups in the multiplicative subgroup $D^*$ of a division ring $D$ that are not subnormal.
+The present paper is devoted to examining the algebraic structure of locally solvable subnormal subgroups and locally solvable quasinormal subgroups in a division ring.
+It shall turn out that such kinds of subgroups are always contained in the center of the division ring.

+For a moment, let us recall that a subgroup $N$ of a group $G$ is said to be \textit{subnormal} if there is a finite chain of subgroups for which $N_{i+1}$ is normal in $N_i$.
+Whereas, if $Q$ is a subgroup of $G$ such that the relation $QH=HQ$ holds for any subgroup $H$ of $G$, then we say that $Q$ is \textit{quasinormal} (or \textit{permutable}) in $G$.

+There are close relations between the two kinds of subgroups, and we recommend to \cite[Chapter 7]{lennox-stonehewer} for additional information in the details.
+Here, it is noteworthy that if $G$ is finitely generated, then every quasinormal subgroup of $G$ is subnormal (\cite[Theorem B]{stonehewer}).
+On the other hand, we do not have the converse; there are examples demonstrating that the two notations are distinguished.
+To illustrate this situation, let $G$ be the dihedral group of order 8 generated by subgroups $A$ and $B$ which are of order 2.
+Then, it is obvious that $AB\ne BA$ since $|AB|=4$ and $G\ne AB$, implying that $A$ and $B$ are not quasinormal subgroups of $G$.
+However, the nilpotency of $G$ ensures that both $A$ and $B$ are subnormal.
+Furthermore, the authors in \cite{danh_19} have demonstrated that there exists a division ring which contains quasinormal subgroups that fail to be subnormal.